Configure how Genesys Predictive Engagement tracks visitors as they move through your website.

 - Save your changes.

-Identify the website domains that you want to accept web traffic from.
+Identify the website domains from which to accept web traffic.

 - Include only domain and sub-domain labels.
-Do not include additional /paths after the domain.
+Do not include other "/paths" after the domain.

 - Genesys Predictive Engagement validates your domain entries and, if any are incorrect, displays an error message.